 Something to know about Kylinn- she has dozens of wonderful qualities (smart, caring, loyal, enthusiastic, outgoing, etc), but neatness is not among them.
 While Trevor barely touched the paper mache with the tips of two fingers, I knew that Kylinn was likely to be rubbing it in her hair.
 Or clapping her hands in it to see it fly everywhere.
 Or something even messier that I couldn't predict.
 So I made it clear we'd be making the pinata at HER house. ;)

 When Trevor and I showed up at her house on Pinata Day 1, Kylinn was beyond excited.
+We blew up the oval balloon, tore newspaper strips, and mixed up a paste of flour and water.
 She loved the feeling of the gooey paper mache and happily smeared it all over everything.
 Trevor supervised, but did not want to touch it.

 Kylinn lost interest after the first layer of paper mache, so I finished the next 5 layers on my own.
 When I finished, we set it in the sun room to dry.